zhaopapers/DICE/README.md

 ```
+#### Model Hyperparameters

+`-model` is the trained BINN model object loaded from a saved checkpoint (e.g., .pth file);

+`-device` is the compute device (e.g., "cuda:0" or "cuda:1") used for calculating SHAP values with a default value of "cuda:0";

+`-output_dir` is the directory path where the resulting SHAP explanation CSV files (e.g., shap_cell_iter0.csv) will be saved;

+`-iteration` is an integer index used to suffix the output filenames to track different explanation runs with a default value of 0;

+`-target_key` is the specific pathway or layer name to focus on when generating single Gene Ontology (GO) term explanations (e.g., "Teff_CD8_cell_Tcm_layers");

+`-background_data` is the reference dataset (tensor) derived from training data, used by the SHAP DeepExplainer as the background distribution;

+`-test_data` is the target dataset (tensor) for which SHAP values are calculated to explain the model's predictions.

 #### Outputs
 `shap_explain_singleSample_iterX.csv` will be created in the output directory.Sample-specific SHAP values for the GO layer, providing feature importance scores for each individual sample.